 Tony White is the author of novels including The Fountain in the Forest (Faber and Faber, 2018), and Foxy-T (Faber and Faber, 2003).
 He is chair of the board of directors of London’s award-winning arts radio station Resonance 104.4fm.
-White’s latest novel, The Fountain in the Forest, has just been acquired by Faber and Faber for publication in January 2018.
+White’s new novel The Fountain in the Forest, is published by Faber and Faber in January 2018.
 His recent novella Zombies Ate My Library (Blast Theory) has been shortlisted in the ‘best novella’ category of the Saboteur Awards 2017.

 Shackleton’s Man Goes South was published by the Science Museum as their Atmosphere Commission 2013, for digital giveaway via a specially developed touch-screen ebook dispenser.
 An accompanying exhibition about the novel ran in the Museum’s Atmosphere Gallery for two years until 2015.
 Tony is also the author of one non-fiction work Another Fool in the Balkans: In the footsteps of Rebecca West (Cadogan, 2006).
 His 2012 novella Dicky Star and the Garden Rule, was commissioned by arts producers Forma for publication alongside a touring exhibition by the artists Jane and Louise Wilson to mark the 25th anniversary of the Chernobyl disaster.
 White’s interactive fiction work Missorts (2012) is a permanent GPS-triggered soundwork and site-specific audiobook app for the city of Bristol.